File

 sleep / computers off Remove

-grandfather / grandchild Remove
+grandfather / first grandchild Remove

-hobbies: reading (history & fiction) Remove
+reading (history & fiction) Remove

-baseball fan (Nationals, Red Sox) Remove
+baseball fan (Nationals / Red Sox) Remove

-travel Remove
+travel plans Remove

-spending time with daughters Remove
+time with daughters and family Remove

 Arow Key Takeaways